katrinkerber/statamic-filemanager/README.md

 # Statamic Filemanager add-on
-This add-on allows for the adding of files using Simon Georget's [Filemanager](https://github.com/simogeo/Filemanager).
+This fieldtype add-on allows for the browsing and uploading of files using Simon Georget's [Filemanager](https://github.com/simogeo/Filemanager).

 It has been tested with Statamic v1.7.1.